IIIF/cookbook-recipes/recipe/0434-choice-av/index.md

 ## Related Recipes

-* [Simplest Annotation][0266] for a general description of Annotations and an example of a plain text body
-* [Embedding HTML in descriptive properties][0007] for the use of HTML in Property Values
+* [Multiple Choice of Images in a Single View][0033] for more discussion of Choice and an Image context
+* [Audio Presentation with Accompanying Image][0014] for considering adding an image to the interface
+* [Begin playback at a specific point - Time-based media][0015] for specifying a playback start point

 {% include acronyms.md %}
 {% include links.md %}